bryanbeginly/bryanbeginly/README.md

 - 👋 Hi, I’m @bryanbeginly.
-You can call the The Dark Lord.
+You can call me the The Dark Lord.
 - 👀 I’m interested in Artificial Intelligence.
 - 🌱 I’m currently learning how to be a better software engineer.
 - 💞️ I’m looking to collaborate on laravel/php/AI enhanced projects.